 What measures do you take to protect client privacy?

 Zencare testimonials are anonymous to the Zencare team and providers, and anonymously posted on provider profiles.
 We explain to users that the testimonials are completely optional, anonymous, and that they may be shared on the provider’s profile.
-Any personally identifiable information is removed and not published, in addition to profanity.
+Any personally identifiable information or profanity is removed and not published.

 Can I use Zencare testimonials on my website or other platforms?